DemoMacro/vuepress-boilerplate-netlify-cms/README.md

 </script>
 ```

-### You are finished with VueCMS

-Now you can control site content in https://yoursite.netlify.com/admin/
+> Now you can control site content in https://yoursite.netlify.com/admin/